aetherlibrary/aether-library/README.md

 ## Vault & Privacy

-Aether Library is local-first, and it is worth being precise about what that does and does not mean.

-**Stays on your machine**
+Aether Library is designed to be local-first.
+Your knowledge base, saved discussions, and settings remain on your own computer.
+Aether Library does not require an account and does not operate a cloud server that stores or relays your AI conversations.

+**Data stored locally**

 - Your API keys, in a local `.env.local` file
-- Your Vault — plain Markdown files in a folder you choose
+- Your Vault is stored as plain Markdown files in a folder you choose
+- Saved discussions and Archives are stored locally
-- Your Archives and application settings
+- Aether Library's application settings are stored locally
-- There is no account system, and no Aether Library server that your discussions pass through

-**Leaves your machine**

-- The question you ask, together with any attached material and relevant context, is sent to the AI providers **you** selected — and only to those providers.
-That request is subject to their terms and privacy policies, and usage appears on your own account with them.
+**Data sent when using AI**

+- When you start a discussion, your question and any attachments, conversation context, or Vault content required for that request are sent directly to the AI providers you selected.
+- For example, when using OpenAI, Anthropic, or another cloud AI service, the information you send is handled according to that provider's terms of service and privacy policy.
+API usage and associated costs are also recorded under your own provider account.

-Aether Library does not estimate what a discussion costs in money.
-Check your provider's dashboard for that.
+Aether Library does not charge or estimate these API costs.
+Please refer to your AI provider's dashboard for actual usage and billing information.

 ## Development